ghc/ghc/README.md

 * `--progress-info=STYLE`: choose how build progress info is printed.
 There are four
 settings: `none`, `brief` (one line per build command), `normal` (typically a box per build command; this is the default setting), and `unicorn` (when `normal` just won't do).
-* `--setup[=CONFIGURE_ARGS]`: setup the build system by running the `configure` script with `CONFIGURE_ARGS` arguments; also run the `boot` script to create the `configure` script if necessary.
-On Windows, download the required tarballs by executing `mk/get-win32-tarballs.sh` with appropriate parameters.
-You do not have to use this functionality of the new build system; feel free to run `boot` and `configure` scripts manually, as you do when using `make`.
-Beware: `--setup` uses network I/O which may sometimes be undesirable.
+* `--skip-configure`: use this flag to suppress the default behaviour of Hadrian that runs the `boot` and `configure` scripts automatically if need be, so that you don't have to remember to run them manually.
+With `--skip-configure` you will need to manually run:

+    ```bash
+    ./boot
+    ./configure # On Windows run ./configure --enable-tarballs-autodownload
+    ```
+as you normally do when using `make`.
+Beware, by default Hadrian may do network I/O on Windows to download necessary tarballs, which may sometimes be undesirable; `--skip-configure` is your friend in such cases.
 * `--split-objects`: generate split objects, which are switched off by default.
 Due to a GHC [bug][ghc-split-objs-bug], you need a full clean rebuild when using this flag.